kinow/cylc-docker/standalone/README.md

 This will create a container with Ubuntu 16.04, python 2.7, Cylc dependencies, and a version of Cylc included under `/opt/cylc/`.

-This container can be run as though it was the real cylc command, as will be shown in the next section.
+This container can be run as though it were the real cylc command, as will be shown in the next section.

 ## Running commands

-You can run this container as if it was the cylc command.
+You can run this container as if it were the cylc command.

 ```bash
 $ docker run cylc validate /opt/cylc/etc/examples/tutorial/oneoff/basic/